-Due to the high winds in Southern Alberta; most trees require a stake for the first year or 2 of growth.
+Due to the high winds in Southern Alberta; most trees require a stake for the first year of growth.
 Use a strong pole, tie loosely with flexible, soft material allowing the tree to sway both ways.
 Some trees may require up to 3 stakes.
 Stakes should be removed a year after planting.

 Water thoroughly to remove all air pockets and settle the soil.
 Deeply soak the ground around the plant after planting.

-Fertilize, if you didn't use the Mykes product, you can use a transplant fertilizer.
-Rapid grow 10-52-10 or Canada Nurseryland transplant fertilizer 5-15-5 are good choices; again, only if you didn't apply Mykes tree and shrub growth supplement.
+Fertilizing; if you didn't use Mykes Tree and Shrub growth suppliment, you can use a transplant fertilizer.
+Rapid grow 10-52-10 or Canada Nurseryland transplant fertilizer 5-15-5 are good choices.

 A: All plants have different nutrient requirements throughout their growth cycle.
 It is ideal to do soil test before you start adding any kind of fertilizer to your soil.
-For example, if you have too much nitrogen; you will end up with lots of green lush top growth but no blossoms.
+For example, if you have too much nitrogen; plants will produce lots of green lush top growth but litte to no blossoms.

 Spring, just as plants are beginning to grow; is the ideal time to add a well-balanced all-purpose fertilizer.
-It is important to mix and add your fertilizer as directed.
+It is important to mix and apply fertilizer as directed.
 Always follow the label; more is not necessarily better!

-You can fertilize trees and shrubs up until the end of July.
+Trees and shrubs can be fertilized up until the end of July.
 After this time, they need to start to ready themselves for winter.
 Rage Plus (0-0-6) is a great fall fertilizer for all plants.
 This will help build regular plant health and boost winter hardiness.